-Although initially the Hudson's Bay Company had provided little real competition, this began to change as the eighteenth century wore on.
+Although initially, the Hudson's Bay Company had provided little real competition, this began to change as the eighteenth century wore on.
 Shifting colonial borders, civil war, curtailed trade opportunities, the impact of early waves of immigrant settlers, and duplication between HBC and NWC trading posts, resulted in inevitable change.
-In 1821, NWC merged resources with longtime competitor HBC - from this point forward, trade across the northern and western frontiers would be carried out under the name of The Hudson's Bay Company.
-After the merger, The Company controlled 3 million square miles of land (77.7 million km2) and a total of 173 trading posts.
+In 1821, NWC merged resources with longtime competitor HBC.
+From this point forward, trade across the northern and western frontiers would be carried out under the name of The Hudson's Bay Company.
+After the merger, The Company controlled 3 million square miles of land (7.77 million km2) and a total of 173 trading posts.
 This consolidation gave weight to Britain's claims in western Canada and later helped prevent the western provinces from being absorbed into the United States.

 1803: Trading & Teamwork

-Spread over a vast geography, NWC's success was built on the essential skills of Aboriginal peoples and hinged on the effective interaction and expertise of merchant partners, agents, voyageurs and Aboriginal trappers.
-Merchant partners coordinated with the Europeans to import goods for trade and to promote the sale of furs.
+Spread over vast geography, NWC's success was built on the essential skills of Aboriginal peoples and hinged on the effective interaction and expertise of merchant partners, agents, voyageurs and Aboriginal trappers.
+Merchant partners coordinated with Europeans to import goods for trade and to promote the sale of furs.
 Merchant and wintering partners were considered Company owners and were paid the interest that their shares accumulated, Stationed at trading posts, wintering partners were enterprising managers, cultivating and managing their traders' relationships with First Nation communities and supervising the clerks, voyageurs, and others in their employ.
-The wintering partners and other hivernants, the name given to voyageurs required to season at least one winter past the Height of Land (west of Fort William, now Thunder Bay), often fought starvation and became accustomed to isolated work in a harsh climate.
-They relied immensely on the support and good will of the Aboriginal people whose furs they traded.
+The wintering partners and other hivernants, the name given to voyageurs required to season at least one winter past the Height of Land (west of Fort William, now Thunder Bay), often fought starvation and became accustomed to remote work in a harsh climate.
+They relied immensely on the support and goodwill of the Aboriginal people whose furs they traded.

 Agents (bourgeois) were responsible for finances, and for obtaining European trade goods, wholesaling, and supply.